Jobsite Sanitation

 OSHA Worker Ratios for Unit Quantity Planning

-OSHA 1926.51(c) requires one portable toilet for every twenty workers on a standard forty-hour shift.
-Longer hours or missing hand washing stations necessitate additional units to maintain compliance.
-Crew size and shift duration dictate the final count needed on your job site.
-Review these four site capacity guides to determine your requirements.
+OSHA 1926.51(c) requires one portable toilet for every twenty workers on a forty-hour schedule.
+Our dispatch adjusts these counts based on shift length and the availability of separate hand washing stations.
+Crew size and site access drive the final equipment plan.
+Review these four site requirements to determine your necessary unit count.

 1 per 20 Workers